SaifOmran/Obsidian/Python/Python.md

 ![[Pasted image 20251119231808.png]]

-- so what if I tried to add string to string ? this is called concatenation
+- so what if I tried to add string to string ?
+This is called concatenation
 ```python
 first_name = 'Saif'
 last_name = 'Omran'